kubukoz/smithy-playground/README.md

 }
 ```

-3. Reload the window / open the project with this file again
 4. Open/create a .smithyql file
 5. You should see output in the "Smithy Playground" panel, and after a while syntax/error highlighting in the open .smithyql files.